|Nutritional Guidelines (per serving)|

 - 3/4 cup white sugar

-- 2 tablespoon fish sauce (or for vegetarians: 1 tablespoon soy sauce and 1/3 teaspoon sea salt)
+- 2 tablespoons fish sauce (or for vegetarians: 1 tablespoon soy sauce and 1/3 teaspoon sea salt)

 - 3 cloves minced garlic